deliveryhero/hfc-pubsub/README.md

 # Google Pub/Sub Framework
-A small framework for publishing and subscribing to messages on Google PubSub.
+A small framework for publishing and subscribing to messages on Google Pub/Sub with minimal setup required.

 ## Features